paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/Greenlight.md

-⌗ Metadata
+---
+author:
-- Author: Matthew McConaughey
+  - Matthew McConaughey
+tags:
+  - autobiography
-- Tags: #memoir #autobiography
+  - books
+---

-📖 Short Summary (1 takeaway)
+# 📖 Short Summary (1 takeaway)
 - Make choices that gives your life the most amount of greenlights

-🧐 Why I am reading this book
+# 🧐 Why I am reading this book
 - Recommended

-🙊 Great quotes
+# 🙊 Great quotes
 > How you decide to act in the face of the inevitable decides your life.
 You can: Persist, Pivot, or Concede.
 It’s your choice, every time
 > One in a row.
 Any success only takes one.
 Then do it over and over
 > Change ‘I would if I could’ to ‘I can and I will’